dynatrace-ace-services/itsm-integration-with-slo/Readme.md

 Goal : be alerting immediatly on application and/or frontend services if there is a risk to miss the SLO.

-- Create SLO on appplication or frontend services
+- Create SLO for main application or main frontend services (but not for all)
+      - Period 1 hour
+      - Define only 1 threshold : the SLO target for full Observability of your application.
 - Add SLO alert on Burn Rate
 - Add SLO alert on Error Budget
 - Create Alerting Profile on SLO alert